What Is Conjunctivitis?

 What Causes Conjunctivitis?

 More often than not, conjunctivitis is caused by a viral infection, however a bacterial form of the disease also exists.
 It's even possible for it to be triggered by common allergens, such as pollen or animal dander.
-However, allergen-triggered (seasonal allergic conjunctivitis or hay fever) forms of the disease aren't transmittable from person to person, while those caused by either a viral or bacterial infection are highly contagious.

 There are several different viruses that can cause conjunctivitis, the most common being adenoviruses.
 One of the most serious forms of conjunctivitis is caused by the herpes simplex virus, the same virus that leads to cold sores in and around the mouth.
-A less common, but quite serious form, called acute hemorrhagic conjunctivitis, is caused by enteroviruses, and was only first discovered in 1969.
+A less common, but quite serious form, called acute haemorrhagic conjunctivitis, is caused by enteroviruses, and was only first discovered in 1969.
 It's potentially the most contagious form of the disease, and has caused several large epidemics throughout the world since its discovery.

 As a group, bacterial forms of conjunctivitis are less common that viral forms, however not so much as to be considered rare.
 Much like the viral category, the bacterial form is also caused by several different pathogens.
 The three most common of them are Staphylococcus aureus, Streptococcus pneumoniae, and Haemophilus influenzae.
 It's possible for these forms of the disease to last much longer and possible even become chronic.
 However, with proper treatment of antibiotics, these are also the most curable forms of conjunctivitis.

 Even less common than bacterial infections are allergen-triggered forms of conjunctivitis.
 These can be caused by any substance, biological or chemical.
 Pollen, animal dander, perfumes, make-up, dust, skin mites and even certain types of eye drops can cause a sever allergic reaction.
-While not at all contagious, this form can be difficult to treat if the allergen that's triggering the condition isn't known.
-If it is, eliminating it from the environment is an important step in treating the symptoms.
+While not at all contagious, this form can be difficult to treat if the allergen that's triggering the condition isn't known, if it is, eliminating it from the environment is an important step in treating the symptoms.

 What Are The Signs And Symptoms Of Conjunctivitis?